edlang90/AlienWhoopF7/README.md

 # WhoopF7 ELRS
 This project is forked from [Brucesdad13's AlienWhoopF7 Project](https://github.com/brucesdad13/AlienWhoopF7).
-I wanted to modify the project a bit and add some additional features.
+I wanted to modify the project a bit and add some additional features to create a custom whoop flight controller.

 <img src="img/PCBfront.png" width="30%"> <img src="img/PCBback.png" width="30%">